Jamie Alston, soprano

 In addition to her work on the concert stage, Ms. Alston has performed leading roles across the country, including Lucy in Menotti’s two person opera The Telephone, Laurey in Oklahoma!, and Sarah in The Forgotten Carols.
 She pioneered the role of Sarah Parker in 1856: The Musical, singing to sold-out audiences at the Mesa Arts Center and Salt Lake City’s Capitol Theatre and subsequently recording the role under the direction of the composer.

 Ms. Alston has enjoyed teaching for over a decade, guiding a studio comprising of group classes for children and private lessons for teenagers and adults.
-She has given masterclasses in Arizona and Idaho, and dedicated four years to conducting a 150 voice church choir that led interfaith community concerts in Queen Creek, Arizona.
+She has given masterclasses in Arizona, New York, and Idaho, and dedicated four years to conducting a 150 voice church choir that led interfaith community concerts in Queen Creek, Arizona.
+Ms. Alston was also invited to create the East Valley Youth Chorus and perform with world-famous violinist Jenny Oaks Baker.
+These 90 talented high schoolers, under Ms. Alston's direction, performed at the Mesa Arts Center as part of Joy To the World: A Sacred Music Celebration.

 Ms. Alston studied vocal performance at ASU with Judy May and choir with Dr. Karen Parthun on a Herberger Fine Arts Scholarship and received her BM in choral music education.
-Other teachers include Anne Marie Snook (Washburn University) and M. Todd Queen.
+Other teachers include Anne Marie Snook (Washburn University) and M. Todd Queen (New York).
 A native of upstate NY, Jamie now resides in north Mesa with her husband John and their three children.
-She loves running and baking, even though they tend to cancel each other out.
+She loves running and chocolate, even though they tend to cancel each other out.